timzimm/CompSci/01_regression_resampling/README.md

 # CompSci Project 1: Regression Analysis and Resampling Methods
 **Auhors**: Kosio Beshkov (@KBeshkov), Mohamed E.A.
 Safy (@Msafy2021), Tim Zimmermann (@timzimm)

-This project has been carried out as part of the CompSci Doctoral Program at the Univeristy of Oslo.

 ## How to get it?
 Since a submodule is involved, please run:
 ```